-- " Mitigation and compensation for directly affected parties to be negotiated with affected landowners and residents. - " Mitigation for impacts in broader region to consider recommendations made in visual and air quality specialist studies.
+- " Mitigation and compensation for directly affected parties to be negotiated with affected landowners and residents. - " Relocation of directly affected households, where possible, to be negotiated. - " Mitigation for impacts in broader region to consider recommendations made in visual and air quality specialist studies.